LNP-WG/lnp-node/doc/demo-alpha.4/README.md

 ```

-## docker
+## Docker

-In order to create a simple setup that allows to test interactions between lnp-nodes, we use `docker-compose` together with some helper aliases.
+In order to create a simple setup that allows you to test the interactions between lnp-nodes, we use `docker-compose` together with some helper aliases.
 You will have CLI access to a couple of lnp-nodes that will establish connections and channels between them.

-#### requirements
+#### Requirements
 - [git](https://git-scm.com/downloads)
 - [docker](https://docs.docker.com/get-docker/)
 - [docker-compose](https://docs.docker.com/compose/install/)

-### setup
+### Setup
 ```bash=
 git clone https://github.com/LNP-BP/lnp-node
 cd lnp-node/demo